Making Progress Against the Number One Cancer Killer

 In the last five years, LUNG FORCE has raised money and advocated for more lung cancer research funding to help develop new treatments and better methods of early detection.
 The Lung Association has funded over $14 million in lung cancer research since the launch of LUNG FORCE in 2014.
 Additionally, the organization advocated for a 69 percent increase in lung cancer research funding at the National Institutes of Health.

-“We are excited to see that lung cancer deaths have decreased, but there is still so much more that we need to do to end this terrible disease,” said Shannon Baker, the director of advocacy for the Lung Association in Kentucky.
-“Anyone with lungs can get lung cancer; however, we know that tobacco use is the number one risk factor.
-Public policies in Kentucky can have a huge impact on tobacco control and lung cancer prevention.”
+“We are excited to see that lung cancer deaths have decreased, but there is still so much more that we need to do to end this terrible disease,” said Jones.
+“Anyone with lungs can get lung cancer, so we encourage everyone to educate themselves and their loved ones about risks, early detection and symptoms.”